patrickpiedad/Website2O/src/content/posts/2025-01-13-mssa-complete.md

 It might seem annoying or even embarrassing for you, but the material will snowball fast if you have holes in your knowledge.
 This is your transition, maximize the opportunity.

 ---

 ## ProDev Learning

+I described Professional Development, colloquially known as "ProDev" as "the other half" of the program.
+Don't take that as its the less important half either.

+We found the ProDev instruction to be as important, if not more important at times, than the technical curriculum.

+The military doesn't exactly prepare you for talking about yourself, interviewing, and answer behavioral questions.
+You'll most likely find that you are quite bad at it.

+That's where this portion of the program comes into play.
+Here's a list of topics that we covered in depth:

 - General schedule of Fridays and one week in middle of cohort (week 9)
 - Figuring out your personal and professional identities
 - Researching desired industries and prospective roles